massoncheg/forgejo-docs/docs/user/authentication.md

 - User Filter **(required)**
   - An LDAP filter declaring how to find the user record that is attempting to authenticate.
-The `%[1]s` matching parameter will be substituted with login name given on sign-in form.
+The `%[1]s` matching parameter will be substituted with the login name given on the sign-in form.
   - Example: `(&(objectClass=posixAccount)(|(uid=%[1]s)(mail=%[1]s)))`
   - Example for Microsoft Active Directory (AD): `(&(objectCategory=Person)(memberOf=CN=user-group,OU=example,DC=example,DC=org)(sAMAccountName=%s)(!(UserAccountControl:1.2.840.113556.1.4.803:=2)))`
-  - To substitute more than once, `%[1]s` should be used instead, e.g. when matching supplied login name against multiple attributes such as user identifier, email or even phone number.
+  - To substitute more than once, `%[1]s` should be used instead, e.g., when matching the supplied login name against multiple attributes such as a user identifier, email, or even phone number.
   - Example: `(&(objectClass=Person)(|(uid=%[1]s)(mail=%[1]s)(mobile=%[1]s)))`
 - Enable user synchronization
   - This option enables a periodic task that synchronizes the Forgejo users with the LDAP server.
-The default period is every 24 hours but that can be changed in the app.ini file.
-See the _cron.sync_external_users_ section in the [sample app.ini](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/custom/conf/app.example.ini) for detailed comments about that section.
+The default period is every 24 hours, but that can be changed in the app.ini file.
+See the `[cron.sync_external_users]` section in the [sample app.ini](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/custom/conf/app.example.ini) for detailed comments about that section.
 The _User Search Base_ and _User Filter_ settings described above will limit which users can use Forgejo and which users will be synchronized.
-When initially run the task will create all LDAP users that match the given settings so take care if working with large Enterprise LDAP directories.
+When initially run, the task will create all LDAP users that match the given settings, so take care if working with large Enterprise LDAP directories.

 ### LDAP using simple auth